About | Membership | Volunteer | Newsletters | Souk | Links |

 The Fodors site offering interesting introductions to the two cities, maps, advice from other travelers, and content on a wide variety of travel topics.
 It's not particularly deep, but a good introduction.

-Morocco-guide features useful information about Morocco.
+star Morocco-guide features useful information about Morocco.
 This website is an informational site aimed at educating English speakers about Morocco and Moroccan culture

-Rough Guides Morocco Travel Guide British travel guidebook and reference publisher founded in 1982 (with over 1 million users per month).
+star Rough Guides Morocco Travel Guide British travel guidebook and reference publisher founded in 1982 (with over 1 million users per month).

 Wikitravel Morocco is a project to create a free, complete, up-to-date and reliable world-wide travel guide.
 It is built in collaboration by Wikitravellers from around the globe.